-Muenzer was the Executive Secretary of the Goethe Society of North America from 1999-2004 and a member of the Advisory Board from 2007-2009.
-He has served as President of the organization since 2013.
-He helped organize the first International Conference of the Goethe Society of North America in Pittsburgh in 2008 and will bring the Society’s third International Conference back to the University in November, 2014.
+Muenzer served as the Executive Secretary of the Goethe Society of North America from 1999-2004 and was a member of the Advisory Board from 2007-2009.
+He was Vice-President of the organization from 2010-1212 and President from 2013-2015.
+Muenzer organized the First International Conference of the Goethe Society of North America in Pittsburgh in 2008 and brought the Society’s Third International Conference back to the University in November, 2014.

 Education & Training

 - MA, Germanic Languages and Literature, Princeton University, 1972

 - BA, Germanic Languages and Literature, Princeton University, 1970